What are offline files?

 1. Access network files or folders at any time.

-If you want to access network files or folders at any time, especially when your computer is not connected to the network, you need to use Offline Files features.
+If you want to access network files or folders at any time, especially when your computer is not connected to the network and server, you need to use Offline Files features.

 2. Sync offline files between computer and network drive.

 If you want to sync files with offline files folder or Sync Center, the first thing is to enable offline files and activate Offline Files folder.
 Offline Files Folder is used to keep offline files in sync between your computer and network drive.

 How to enable offline files in Windows 10?

 Usually, you should create a shared folder to save the network files and folders.
 If you want to make it always offline, the first step is to map the network drive to local computer.
 And then you are allowed to turn on offline files in Windows 10.